 NOTE: The horizontal milling conversion was not designed to be used with the 2000-series 8-direction mills.
-The additional flexibility and versatility of that mill makes this attachment unnecessary.
+The additional flexibility and versatility of that mill makes this attachment unnecessary and the hole patterns on the 6100 will not allow for a 2000 series mill to fit on it.

 An easy way to increase the size of work that can be machined on your Sherline 5000 or 5400-series mill is the addition of the horizontal milling conversion.
 By allowing the vertical column to be mounted in various positions in relation to the table, and with the headstock and spindle rotated 90° into the horizontal position, a tremendous variety of machining possibilities are opened up.
 Plus, the mill can remain mounted to the conversion base and still operate in its conventional vertical mode as well, providing a very sturdy and vibration-free base.